DeerTears/LootyShooty3D/README.md

 - blood
 - crosshairs

+- images
-- images: outdated loot effect, will be removed eventually
+outdated loot effect, will be removed eventually

+- impacts
-- impacts: particles for the ShockwaveEnemy's area attack
+particles for the ShockwaveEnemy's area attack

+- loot
-- loot: light beams and other particles for dropped guns
+light beams and other particles for dropped guns
 - muzzleflash
+- smoke
-- smoke: when enemies die, these particles are used to cause a puff of smoke before they're despawned. they also use this same particle to attack.
+when enemies die, these particles are used to cause a puff of smoke before they're despawned. they also use this same particle to attack.

 ## Singletons

+- gameinfo
-- gameinfo: Contains player position that enemies follow.
+Contains player position that enemies follow.
 Likely to be changed in the future if I get navigationmesh working.
+- settings
-- settings: To carry audio/video quality settings across the menus and into the game.
+To carry audio/video quality settings across the menus and into the game.

 ## Sounds